RediSearch/RediSearch/docs/Extensions.md

   /* ExpandToken allows the user to add an expansion of the token in the query, that will be
    * union-merged with the given token in query time. str is the expanded string, len is its length,
-   * and flags is a 32 bit flag mask that can be used by the extension to set private information on
+   * and flags is a 32-bit flag mask that can be used by the extension to set private information on
    * the token */
   void (*ExpandToken)(struct RSQueryExpanderCtx *ctx, const char *str, size_t len,
                       RSTokenFlags flags);